workstaffhq/helpcenter/docs/workers/manage-your-time/clockin.md

 - On the **Today** page
 - In your agenda, inside the details of a shift
-- Within a small slide in drawer that appears at the bottom of main screen in any tab except **Today**
+- Within a small slide in drawer that appears at the bottom of main screen in any tab except **Today**.

 ## About Geolocation